sentairanger/Camera-Robot/README.md

 ## Update

 Since picamera2 has been introduced, this code has been updated to use this new library.
 However, the library is under Beta and requires further testing.
 The `new_devastator_update.py` code uses this new library and can be used with the `bootup.sh` file by pointing to the new file.
 There is no need to covnert from mjpg to mp4 as both h264 and mp4 files can be natively played with VLC.
+I also added `pygame-devastator.py` to allow robot control with pygame.
+This can also be used with the `bootup.sh` file.